 Sample Syllabus Statement

-Best Practices in the field of Disability Services in Higher Education suggest that faculty include a Syllabus Statement on their syllabi and explain the statement on the first day of class.
+Best Practices in the field of Accessibility Services in Higher Education suggest that faculty include a Syllabus Statement on their syllabi and explain the statement on the first day of class.

 Here is a sample that you may modify as needed: